Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/07-extending.md

 ## Integration with Other Systems

-The Package Manager can be integrated with other systems:
+The Marketplace can be integrated with other systems:

 ### Integration with External APIs